suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

    the object payload.

-If extracting Key ID fails either due to missing `Secure Object KID` extension or error from parsing,the client MUST distract the MOQT Object.
+If extracting Key ID fails either due to missing `Secure Object KID` extension within immutable haeader extension or error from parsing, the client MUST discard the received MOQT Object.

 If a ciphertext fails to decrypt because there is no key available for the Key ID value presented, the client MAY buffer the ciphertext and retry decryption once